What Color Season is Royal Blue? How to Wear This Regal Hue

 Is Disturbia Greenwashing?

 Moreover, some of the brand’s products now feature “environmentally-friendly fabrics” like recycled polyester — but this may be more buzzword than benefit.
-When comparing recycled polyester to virgin polyester, the former appears to contain more harmful chemicals than the latter, making it just another environmental scam.
-This is due to the reprocessing of plastics, which involves chlorine, antimony oxide, BPA, and other dangerous compounds.
+When comparing recycled polyester to virgin polyester, the former may contain more harmful chemicals than the latter, making it just another environmental scam.
+This is due to the reprocessing of plastics, which involves chlorine, antimony oxide, BPA, and other environmentally detrimental compounds.

 At My Eco Closet, we celebrate consumer awareness and recommend the WWF’s greenwashing guide to help identify whether businesses are truly sustainable or just using misleading narratives.